billzorn/mtgencode/README.md

 ./decode.py -v ~/mtg-rnn/cards.txt cards.pretty.txt -d
 ```

-This should create a text file cald cards.pretty.txt with a text spoiler in it that's actually designed for human consumption.
+This should create a file called cards.pretty.txt with a text spoiler in it that's actually designed for human consumption.
 Open it in your favorite text editor and enjoy!

 The -d option ensures you'll still be able to see anything that went wrong with the cards.
 You can change the formatting with -f and -g, and produce a set file for MSE2 with -mse.
 The -c option produces some intersting comparisons to existing cards, but it's slow, so be prepared to wait a long time if you use it on a large dump.